earthsteading/Commercial-Buildings/concrete.md

  - [ ] For longevity, consistent ingredients and preparation are required.
  - [ ] Suseptable to cavitation (air pockets), which decrease structural rigidity.
  - [ ] Suseptable to spalling (cracking aka concrete cancer) due to water shrinking and expanding.
+ - [ ] Poor thermal insulation, but R-value is higher than timber and masonry.
+ - [ ] Struturally weaked by fire.

 ## Requirements for use
 To create "good concrete" the careful composition of cement, water, fine/coarse aggregate must be mixed, assuring consistency of: